linkedin/cruise-control/README.md

     * Decommission brokers
     * Rebalance the cluster

+### Environment Requirements
+* The current master branch of Cruise Control is compatible with Apache Kafka 0.10.1 and above.
+* message.format.version 0.10.0 and above is needed
+* The master branch compiles with Scala 2.11

 ### Quick Start ###
-0. Only needed if you want to use `CruiseControlMetricsReporter` for metrics collection.
+0. Needed if `CruiseControlMetricsReporter` is used for metrics collection (this is the default config for Cruise Control).
 The metrics reporter will periodically sample the Kafka raw metrics on the broker and send them to a Kafka topic.
     * ```./gradlew jar```
     * Copy `./cruise-control-metrics-reporter/build/libs/cruise-control-metrics-reporter.jar` to your Kafka server dependency jar folder.
 For Apache Kafka, the folder would be `core/build/dependant-libs-SCALA_VERSION/`